 It can be hard to be different.
 No one knows that better than Ikarus Jackson, the new kid in the neighborhood — who has wings.
 In Wings, other kids stare at and taunt Ikarus when he flies above the buildings.
 But when one girl stands up for Ikarus and appreciates his unique ability, he begins to see his difference as a positive thing.

-It’s great for kids who have trouble seeing how their challenges can lead to strengths.
+It’s a great book for kids who have trouble seeing how their challenges can lead to strengths.

 Leo the Late Bloomer, by Robert Kraus